yuhexiong/llm-langchain-text-to-sql-streamlit-python/README.md

 **(also provided Traditional Chinese version document [README-CH.md](README-CH.md).)**

-Use LangChain to integrate with OpenAI or Ollama and connect to the database, enabling the AI to understand the database structure, optimize prompts, achieve Text-to-SQL, and build an interactive frontend web page with Streamlit.
+Use LangChain to integrate with OpenAI or Ollama and connect to a database, enabling the AI to understand the database structure, enhance prompts with Retrieval-Augmented Generation (RAG), achieve Text-to-SQL, and build an interactive frontend web page with Streamlit.

 ## Overview
 - Module: langchain-community v0.3.19, langchain-openai v0.3.7, langchain v0.3.20, langchain-ollama v0.2.3